ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 That’s because it’s waiting for ``/teleop_turtle`` to publish something.

 Return to the terminal where ``turtle_teleop_key`` is running and use the arrows to move the turtle around.
-Watch the terminal where you ``echo`` is running at the same time, and you’ll see position data being published for every movement you make:
+Watch the terminal where your ``echo`` is running at the same time, and you’ll see position data being published for every movement you make:

 .. code-block:: bash